vitorm04/docs.pt-br/docs/framework/unmanaged-api/hosting/rundll32shimw-function.md

 #### <a name="parameters"></a>Parâmetros
  `hwnd`
- [in] Um identificador para uma janela de saída do comando será exibida.
+ [in] Um identificador para uma janela na qual a saída do comando será exibida.

  `hinst`
  [in] Um identificador para a biblioteca que contém o comando.